testcontainers/testcontainers-site/content/cloud/pricing.md

           - value: 1
             checkmark: false
       - title: Team (beta)
-        description: Unlock the full power of Testcontainers Cloud on Desktop and in your CI.
+        description: The full power of Testcontainers Cloud for teams, on Desktop and in your CI.
         prices:
           - label: / Seat per Month (on Desktop)
             value: $35